10 Reasons to Meet in Savannah, Georgia

 Savannah’s unique venues are ready to accommodate events of all sizes.
 The Savannah Convention Center is situated on the Savannah River and offers fantastic waterfront views as well as plenty of space.
 There’s a 100,000-sq.-ft. exhibit hall, a 25,000-sq.-ft. ballroom, a 376-seat auditorium and 21 rooms that can be customized for breakout sessions.
 When combined with other facilities, like Savannah Civic Center and Coastal Georgia Center, as well as all of Savannah's restaurants and off-site offerings, the whole city is your group’s playground.
 All of the venues and meeting spaces, from the riverside terraces to the rooftop ballrooms, feature the technology you need to have a remarkable event including Wi-Fi and audio/visual capabilities.

 A good night’s sleep is essential to having a productive event.
 Savannah has your group covered with plenty of hotels and motels, historic inns and even a few haunted hotels to suit any budget and any size group; your attendees will be spoiled staying at any of this places.
 Many of Savannah’s hotels feature amenities that go above and beyond continental breakfasts and free Wi-Fi.
-One of Savannah's newest hotels, the Perry Lane Hotel, is in the center of the Historic District.
-This four-star, luxury hotel is located just steps away from Savannah's finest attractions and features a restaurant, a rooftop bar and swimming pool, plenty of event space and so much more.
+Check out Savannah's hotels here.

 The Olde Pink House serves us delicious food inside of an impressive and historic example of Savannah architecture.